ryanthtra/prototypes/php-regex/README.md

 			- must have at least 6 characters total
 			- only characters and numbers (no special characters)
 		- bonus (extra challenge!):
-			- find if it has 3 consecutive numbers anywhere within the contents
+			- find if the value from the textarea has 3 consecutive numbers anywhere within its contents

 ## After you have completed all the above